shawntabrizi/Ethereum-Twitter-Bounty/design_pattern_desicions.md

 # Design Pattern Decisions
-When developing the Twitter Bounty smart contract, I considered the following design patterns to best

 ## Object-Oriented Design
 Twitter Bounty uses two basic objects to simplify the management and access to the contract:
 1)  A `Bounty` object:

         struct Bounty {
             address issuer;             // Owner of a bounty uint256 fulfillmentAmount;  // The amount that a user gets paid for fulfilling a bounty uint256 balance;            // The amount of funds the bounty has available for fulfillment payouts string tweetText;           // The specific text used to check for a fulfillment bool bountyOpen;            // Bounty state machine, checking that the bounty is open mapping (bytes32 => bool) tweetsUsed; // Tweets already used to filfill the bounty }
 2) A `Fulfillment` object:

         struct Fulfillment {
             uint256 fulfillmentAmount;  // The amount the user got paid for fulfilling the bounty address fulfiller;          // The user that fulfilled the bounty string tweetId;             // The tweet ID used to fulfill the bounty }

 ## Fail early and fail loud
 All functions check for valid conditions as early as possible, and thow an exception if they fail.
-* Twitter Bounty has 9 function modifiers with `require` statements
+* Twitter Bounty has 9 function modifiers with `require` statements which are used at the begining of a function
-* Every function has at least some number of relevant modifiers when possible
+* Every function has at least some number of relevant modifiers where applicable
 * Every require statment has an exception description customized for the failed condition
-* Conditions are checked as early as possible in the function to reduce unnecessary code execution
+* Additional conditions are checked as early as possible in the function to reduce unnecessary code execution

 ## Contract Lifecycle
-Twitter Bounty takes advantage of Open-Zeppelin libraries to manage the lifecycle of the contract.
+Twitter Bounty takes advantage of [Open-Zeppelin libraries](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/lifecycle) to manage the lifecycle of the contract.
 ### Circuit Breaker
-* The contract is Pauseable, allowing the contract owner to disable all users from accessing all core functions
+* The contract is [Pauseable](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/lifecycle/Pausable.sol), allowing the contract owner to disable all users from accessing all core functions
     > Read only functions are still available and accessible when the contract is paused.

 ### Mortal
-* The contract is Destructible, allowing the contract owner to destroy the contract, release stored funds, and clean up data on the blockchain.
+* The contract is [Destructible](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/lifecycle/Destructible.sol), allowing the contract owner to destroy the contract, release stored funds, and clean up data on the blockchain.

 ## Restricting Access
 Throughout the Twitter Bounty contract, we ensure that only the certain people with specific roles can call certain functions.

 ### Contract Owner
-Twitter Bounty uses the Open-Zeppelin Ownable library.
+Twitter Bounty uses the [Open-Zeppelin Ownable library](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/ownership/Ownable.sol).
 When the contract gets deployed, the contract creator is automatically set as the owner.
 Only this owner can access the following contract functions:
 * `setOracle()`: Allowing the owner to change the contract used to retrieve Twitter posts
 * `pause` and `unpause`: Allowing the owner to pause the contract
 * `destroy()` and `destroyAndSend()`: Allowing the owner to destroy the contract